roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 Rapha pressed her head, shaking it.

 "I am curious of what kind of relationship Hinagiku-san and Prico usually have.
-For now, however, I am going to sleep, all right?"
+For now, however, I am heading to dream, all right?"

 Yuuyami lay down upon a cot to proceed the conversation.